 Berlin-Brandenburgische Akademie der Wissenschaften, Berlin, Germany

-Session 1: Transparency and Publicity - Historical Perspectives
+Session 1: Transparency and Public Policy - Historical and Methodological Perspectives

 Session 2: Transparency and Open Government